June Beekeeping UK – Honey Flow, Supers and Swarm Checks

 - Make notes on which supers were added when – this will help when deciding what to extract and when.

 If you are approaching an early crop, such as oilseed rape, you may need to remove and extract honey before it granulates in the comb.
-Having the right equipment ready is discussed in the equipment guide.
+Having the right equipment ready is discussed in the equipment guide, and practical extraction advice is covered in Extracting Honey.

 Comb Replacement and Hive Layout